joyalshaji135/POP-AND-OOP/README.md

                 49
             </td>
             <td>
-                  Write a program to insert element in an array at specified position.
+                  Write a program to insert element in an array at specified position And identify Duplicate Elements
             </td>
         </tr>
         <tr>